bstock012/Hello-world/README.md

 - ## Description

 This is my way of saying hello to the world.
+It is a short introduction of my GitHub learning experience.

 ## How to run program

-## Files used
+- README.md

 ## Additional documentation